 Certificate Program Requirements

 There is no formal application required.
 If you are interested in earning this certificate, you may apply anytime during the 3-5 semesters.
 Applications after the fifth semester are discouraged.
-This certificate program requires completion of 15 hours of coursework as described in the chart below.
+This certificate program requires the completion of 15 hours of coursework as described in the course requirements and learning outcomes.
 A student must maintain a minimum grade of a B (3.00) in each course required to complete the certificate.